agalue/LGTM-PoC/README.md

 In the second scenario, we have Grafana Agent either on [static](https://grafana.com/docs/agent/latest/static/) or [flow](https://grafana.com/docs/agent/latest/flow/) mode handling all the observability data (metrics, logs, and traces) and forward it to the LGTM stack.

-In the third scenario, we have Prometheus handling the cluster metrics and the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) handling metrics, logs, and traces via OTLP from the applications running in the cluster and forwarding the data to the central LGTM stack.
+In the third scenario, we have Prometheus handling the cluster metrics and the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) handling metrics, logs, and traces received via OTLP from the applications running in the cluster and forwarding the data to the central LGTM stack.

 Each cluster (including the central one) will be a tenant on Mimir, Loki, and Tempo to separate the data from each other.